MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 The goal of green software is to avoid emitting unnecessary emissions in the first place, hence actively working toward a more sustainable future.
 Further, _carbon removal_ is the preferred goal for removing emissions from our atmosphere.

-Microsoft is committed to be [carbon negative by 2030](https://blogs.microsoft.com/blog/2020/01/16/microsoft-will-be-carbon-negative-by-2030/), and [by 2050 to have removed all the carbon](https://blogs.microsoft.com/blog/2021/10/27/supporting-our-customers-on-the-path-to-net-zero-the-microsoft-cloud-and-decarbonization/) the company has emitted since it was founded in 1975.
+Microsoft is committed to being [carbon negative by 2030](https://blogs.microsoft.com/blog/2020/01/16/microsoft-will-be-carbon-negative-by-2030/), and [by 2050 to have removed all the carbon](https://blogs.microsoft.com/blog/2021/10/27/supporting-our-customers-on-the-path-to-net-zero-the-microsoft-cloud-and-decarbonization/) the company has emitted since it was founded in 1975.

 ### A shared responsibility

-As a cloud provider, Microsoft is responsible for the datacenters hosting your applications.
+As a cloud provider, Microsoft is responsible for the data centers hosting your applications.

-However, deploying an application in the Microsoft cloud doesn't automatically make it sustainable, even if the datacenters are being optimized for sustainability.
+However, deploying an application in the Microsoft cloud doesn't automatically make it sustainable, even if the data centers are optimized for sustainability.
 Applications that aren't optimized may still emit more carbon than necessary.

 The shared responsibility model for sustainable apps can be visualized like this: